cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 We began with applicable background reading used to research enterprise risk management models.
 Unit 1 and 2 provided a lecturecast that covered each learning objective in detail.
 Through the lecturecast I learnt of key terminology used in risk, and further developed my understanding on risk definitions by looking at the evolution of the definition over time and how context and situation influences the definition.
 Lecturecast also introduced myself to the OpenFAIR and OCTAVE Framework’s.

-Key takeaways were around risk definition, common frameworks in use, and finally a comparison of the qunatative and qualitative methodologies
+Key takeaways were around risk definition, common frameworks in use, and finally a comparison of the quantitative and qualitative methodologies

 #### Risk definition